Description Large multi-mission surface combatant.

-Modern U.S. Navy guided missile cruisers perform primarily in a Battle Force role.
+Modern U.S. Navy guided-missile cruisers perform primarily in a Battle Force role.
 These ships are multi-mission [Air Warfare (AW), Undersea Warfare (USW), Naval Surface Fire Support (NSFS) and Surface Warfare (SUW)] surface combatants capable of supporting carrier battle groups, amphibious forces, or of operating independently and as flagships of surface action groups.
 Cruisers are equipped with Tomahawk cruise missiles giving them additional long range Strike Warfare (STRW) capability.
 Some Aegis Cruisers have been outfitted with a Ballistic Missile Defense (BMD) capability.

+Background Technological advances in the Standard Missile coupled with the Aegis combat system in the Ticonderoga class cruisers have increased the Anti-Air Warfare (AAW) capability of surface combatants to pinpoint accuracy from wave-top to zenith.
 The addition of Tomahawk in the CG-47 has vastly complicated unit target planning for any potential enemy and returned an offensive strike role to the surface forces that seemed to have been lost to air power at Pearl Harbor.